Inkjet paper: Manufacture

-Some inkjet papers are made from high quality deinked pulp or chemical pulps.
+Some inkjet papers are made from high-quality deinked pulp or chemical pulps.
 Quality inkjet paper requires good dimensional stability, no curling or cockling, and good surface strength.
 For most purposes surface smoothness is required.
 Sufficient and even porosity is required to counteract spreading of the ink.
 For lower quality printing, uncoated copy paper suffices, but higher grades require coating.
 The traditional coatings are not widely used for inkjet papers.
 For matte inkjet papers, it is common to use silica as pigment together with polyvinyl alcohol (PVOH).
 Glossy inkjet papers can be made by multicoating, resin coating, or cast coating on a lamination paper.

 A variety of fine art inkjet papers meet the needs of professional photographers and artists.
 These papers share many characteristics with traditional watercolor, printmaking, and photographic papers.
 Fine art inkjet papers are designed to meet similar standards for longevity as traditional fine art papers: they should have a neutral pH, be lignin-free, and not include optical brighteners.
 Fine art inkjet papers differ from traditional fine art papers, in that they include coatings engineered to receive and hold ink.
 Fine art papers are usually made of rag pulp (100% cotton being the most common) but may also have an alpha-cellulose base.

-Some descriptions and comparisons of fine art inkjet papers are here, here, here, and here.
 Some fine art papers are mold made, while others are machine made, and may vary considerably in surface texture.
 Many fine art papers are available in pre-cut sheets or in rolls.